microsoft/azure_arc/docs/azure_jumpstart_arcbox/ITPro/_index.md

 ### Arc-enabled SQL Server - Best practices assessment

 As part of the ArcBox deployment SQL Server best practices assessment is configured and ran SQL assessment to show assessment results.
-Open ArcBox-SQL Arc-enabled SQL Server resource from the resource group deployed or Azure Arc service blade to view SQL Serve best practice assessment results.
+Open _ArcBox-SQL_ Arc-enabled SQL Server resource from the resource group deployed or Azure Arc service blade to view SQL Serve best practice assessment results.

-- Following screenshot shows the SQL Server best practices assessment page and the scheduled and previously ran assessments.
-If this page do not show assessment results click on Refresh button show assessments.
+- The following screenshot shows the SQL Server best practices assessment page and the scheduled and previously ran assessments.
+If this page does not show assessment results click on the Refresh button to show assessments.
 Once displayed the assessments and results click on _View assessment_ results to see results.

   ![Screenshot showing SQL Server best practices assessment configuration](./sql-pba-view-results.png)